 More than 75 of our students and graduates have embarked upon publishing careers, launching first books, with many more achieving publication in journals and magazines, winning writing awards and prizes, and setting up small presses and anthologies.
 Our alumni include winners of the Costa First Novel Award and Forward Poetry Prize, and a long-listing for the Man Booker Prize.

 From 1998 to 2016, students on our MA Creative Writing programme produced a full-length book, developed through writing workshops and completed, with expert one-to-one supervision, over a dedicated writing-up year.
 From 2016, the School offers a one-year MA with an extract from a proposed book as the final submission and a new Master of Fine Arts qualification for those wishing to complete their manuscript.
-There are specialist routes in Novel, Poetry, Writing for Children & Young Adults and Place Writing.
+There are specialist routes in Novel (including short fiction), Poetry, Writing for Children & Young Adults, Scriptwriting (for stage, screen and radio) and Creative Non-Fiction.

 The School has a strong Manchester presence, with links to many of the city’s major cultural and arts organisations, and also a global reach with students and alumni based across the UK and continental Europe, and in the Americas, Africa, Asia and Australasia.